Albert-Gao/veasy/README.md

 6. Then you are good to go, this is pretty much all of it.

 ## TODO:
+[] Add the table of all rules.
+[] Need to add a minimal working example.
 [] Let user define the name of `status` and `errorText` [] Let user customize the error message.
 [] The `FieldItem` should be able to do more.